As the gaming industry grows more competitive by spanning out into a legitimate profession, the demand for gaming equipment has sky-rocketed.

 Similarly, it is preferred to purchase a prebuilt PC that comprises a discrete graphic card rather than an integrated one for gaming.
 This is because discrete graphic cards are designed for heavy digitized tasks such as video games.

 However, there are instances wherein budgeted prebuilt PCs either the graphics card or the processor are not apt for playing games, resulting in users buying these new components separately.
 Hence, bottlenecks can occur where a fast processer is paired with an entry-level graphics card or vice versa.
-This results in either frequent lags or sudden FPS drops which ruins the quality and experience of gaming.
+This results in either frequent lags or sudden frame rates drops which ruins the quality and experience of gaming.